 “We are crazy distracted,” says Melody Geraci, deputy executive director of Chicago’s Active Transportation Alliance, during an NPR interview.
 “After speeding and the failure to yield, distractions are the number three cause [of pedestrian fatalities], particularly by electronic devices.”

 Unfortunately, my caseload is consistent with the national increase in collisions involving pedestrians.
 Over the past two years, we have been retained in six cases involving pedestrians struck by motor vehicles.
 All such cases are tragic.
-Four involve serious and life altering injuries, and two causing fatalities.
+Four involve serious and life-altering injuries, and two causing fatalities.
 Four of the cases involve drivers clearly not paying attention to their driving, one driver prosecuted by the local prosecutor based on a belief that she was using her cellphone at the time of the collision, and a second involving a driver who admitted under oath in a deposition that she was on the phone when she struck my client.
-Two of the remaining cases are in the early stages of investigation, and whether cell phone use is involved is not yet known.
+Two of the remaining cases are in the early stages of the investigation, and whether cell phone use is involved is not yet known.
 (One case involves a drunk driver who left the roadway and drove onto the sidewalk, where he struck and killed a 36-year-old man on his way to work.)

 Each of us can see the extent of distracted driving by simply looking at the incredible number of drivers who are on the phone while driving.
-Through my involvement in the ENDDD program I have learned the extent to which drivers are distracted by use of a cell phone.
+Through my involvement in the ENDDD program, I have learned the extent to which drivers are distracted by the use of a cell phone.
 Studies show that a person talking on a cell phone is 4 times more likely to be involved in a crash, similar to a person driving with a .08 blood alcohol level.

 Based on the statistics, and what I have learned firsthand through my cases, I have made a personal decision to not use my cell phone while driving, or looking at my phone while walking.